 Keep in mind that if you started taking hormonal birth control to relieve symptoms that come with conditions like polycystic ovary syndrome (PCOS), those symptoms will return when you stop taking birth control.
 Says Luo: "If you had irregular periods prior to the ring, depending on the reason for your irregular periods, your ‘normal cycles’ will likely be irregular again after the ring."

-How much does the ring cost (and will insurance cover it)?
+How much does the vaginal ring cost (and will insurance cover it)?

 Without insurance, an Annovera ring is around $2,098 (that's one ring for one year).
 NuvaRing can cost up to $200 without insurance, and you need a new ring every month.
 If you don't have insurance, Planned Parenthood offers programs to make the ring (and other birth control options) affordable.
 With insurance, however, the ring may be low cost or even free.
 Check with your insurance provider to find out what they cover.